AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/image-profiles.md

 Each Smart Crop generation that you create requires extra processing.
 For example, adding more than five Smart Crop aspect ratios may result in a slow asset ingestion rate.
 It may also cause an increased load on systems.
 Because you can apply Smart Crop at the folder level, Adobe recommends that you use it on folders *only* where it is needed.

 You have two image crop options from which to choose.
-You also have an option to automate the creation of color and image swatches or preserve crop content across target resolutions.
+You can also choose to automate the creation of color and image swatches or preserve crop content across target resolutions.

 >[!IMPORTANT]
 >